single bottom, Diamond & CBN Usage Principals

 Common uses provide typical applications for each method.

-• Flood Cooling is commonly used in cutting and grinding operations, particularly for high-speed or heavy-duty applications.
+• check icon Flood Cooling is commonly used in cutting and grinding operations, particularly for high-speed or heavy-duty applications.

-• Mist Cooling is used in machining and grinding, especially for precision operations requiring minimal coolant consumption.
+• check icon Mist Cooling is used in machining and grinding, especially for precision operations requiring minimal coolant consumption.

-• Through-Tool Cooling is ideal for drilling, milling, and grinding, particularly for deep-hole drilling or complex machining.
+• check icon Through-Tool Cooling is ideal for drilling, milling, and grinding, particularly for deep-hole drilling or complex machining.

 Comparison Table for Selecting the Right Coolant for Application